tyzbit/lnd-docker/README.md

 # lnd-docker
 My take on dockerizing LND.

-Manually triggered builds from `lnd` master, so you use at your own risk (I make every effort to provide stability and integrity)
+`latest` is manually triggered occasionally (probably weekly or less frequent) to build from `lnd` master, which means there might be unsquashed bugs.
+Use at your own risk (I make every effort to provide stability and integrity)

+I also create tags for every `lnd` tagged release from Sept 14, 2018 (v0.5-beta) onward.

 # How to use